Kentucky governor calls special session on handling COVID-19

 On the issue of masks, the governor said his call will “ask them to determine my ability to require masking in certain situations, depending on where the pandemic goes and how bad any area is.”

+“If they won’t consider providing that authority in general, my hope is that they will consider a threshold to where they will provide me that authority,” the governor said.

-He also asked them to provide more scheduling flexibility for schools, as many districts have had to pause in-person learning because of virus outbreaks.
-And lawmakers will be asked to appropriate leftover federal pandemic aid to “further the fight” against the coronavirus.
+Beshear also asked lawmakers to provide more school scheduling flexibility as many districts have had to pause in-person learning because of virus outbreaks.
+Several ideas are being considered, he said, including allowing local school leaders to use a more tailored approach when shifting to remote learning, allowing them to apply it to a single school or even a classroom rather than the entire district.
+That idea was discussed at a recent legislative committee hearing.

-Key GOP lawmakers have signaled their preference for policies favoring local decision-making over statewide mandates in response to the virus surge fueled by the fast-spreading delta variant.
+Key GOP lawmakers have signaled their preference for policies favoring local decision-making over statewide mandates to combat COVID-19.

+Lawmakers also will be asked to appropriate leftover federal pandemic aid to “further the fight” against the coronavirus, the governor said.
+The funding would support pandemic mitigation and prevention efforts, including testing and vaccine distribution.

 More than 7,840 Kentuckians have died from COVID-19, include 69 deaths announced on Thursday and Friday.
 The delta variant has put record numbers of virus patients in Kentucky hospitals, including in intensive care units and on ventilators.
-The state reported Friday that nearly 90% of ICU beds statewide were occupied by patients.
+The state reported Friday that nearly 90% of ICU beds statewide were occupied.

+“The delta variant is spreading at a rate never seen before, impacting businesses, shuttering schools and worse causing severe illness and death,” Beshear said Saturday.

+“We need as many tools as possible to fight this deadly surge in order to save lives, keep our children in school and keep our economy churning,” he added.

-Various emergency measures issued by Beshear are set to expire as a result of the landmark court decision issued two weeks ago.
-Lawmakers will decide whether to extend, alter or discontinue each emergency order, and they are expected to put their own stamp on the state’s response to COVID-19.
+Various emergency measures issued by Beshear are set to expire as a result of the court decision issued two weeks ago.
+Lawmakers will decide whether to extend, alter or discontinue each emergency order, while putting their own stamp on the state’s response to COVID-19.

 Throughout the pandemic, Republican lawmakers watched from the sidelines as Beshear waged an aggressive response that included statewide mask mandates and strict limits on gatherings.
-Republicans criticized the governor for what they viewed as overly broad and stringent restrictions on Kentuckians.
-The governor lifted most of his virus-related restrictions in June.
+Republicans criticized the governor for what they viewed as overly broad and stringent restrictions, most of which were lifted in June.

 The state Supreme Court recently shifted those virus-related decisions to the legislature.
 The court cleared the way for new laws to limit the governor’s emergency powers, which he used to impose virus restrictions.
 The justices said a lower court wrongly blocked the GOP-backed measures.